How to Assign Apps Shortcut Key in Windows 11

 Can I assign keyboard shortcuts to UWP apps from the Microsoft Store?

-Native Windows shortcut properties do not support UWP apps directly.
+Default Windows shortcut properties do not support UWP apps (Universal Windows Platform programs downloaded from the Microsoft Store) directly.
 To launch these, create a desktop shortcut by dragging the app from the Start menu to your desktop, or use the PowerToys Keyboard Manager for better compatibility.

 What happens if I assign a shortcut key that is already in use by Windows?

-Generally, your custom shortcut will override the default Windows behavior.
-However, some core system shortcuts like ⊞ Win+L or ⊞ Win+D are protected by the operating system and cannot be reassigned using the standard Properties method.
+Generally, your custom shortcut will override the default Windows behaviour.
+However, some core system shortcuts like Win + L or Win + D are protected by the operating system and cannot be reassigned using the standard Properties method.

 How do I remove a custom keyboard shortcut?